wrightedu/Programmers-Guide-to-the-Galaxy/Getting-Started/hpc/README.md

 /.singularity.d/lib/
 ```

-Note: this path may need to be added to your defualt paths for cuda to work (in ubuntu you can copy the `singularity-nvidia.conf` file in this git repository to `/etc/ld.so.conf.d/singularity-nvidia.conf`.
+Note: this path may need to be added to your default paths for cuda to work (in ubuntu you can copy the `singularity-nvidia.conf` file in this git repository to `/etc/ld.so.conf.d/singularity-nvidia.conf`.
 You may need to reload the container for this to take effect.